kovkor/cv/README.md

 ### References, projects

+2022:
+- Continued the cooperation with the A38 ship.
+The development of the ticketing system and other internal systems continued, and I also participated in some DevOps-related developments (e.g. Kubernetes monitoring system).
+- I completed the first phase of a telecommunications company's CRM system, and the transition to the new system's module managing microwave towers has been completed.
+- I created an automated video generating system for an international direct sales company, which produces video files based on uploaded images and texts (technologies: PHP Laravel, Linux, FFMpeg).

+2021:
+- I am still working with the A38 ship.
+My tasks included the further development of the ticketing system and related websites and systems.
+I also created a completely new website based on Drupal, which aimed to facilitate the evaluation of demo audio materials submitted by bands.
+- Development of Cloud Manager, a docker-based scalable infrastructure monitoring system.
+- I have been commissioned by a microwave telecommunications company to begin developing a full-fledged CRM system.
+The aim is to replace the current system with a custom-made solution.
+The modules to be developed include customer management, contract management, technical management, ticketing system, and inventory management system. (technology: Laravel, Docker, Linux)

 2020:
 - Laravel 7 based CRM system, greenfield project.
 Modules: customer management, billing, third party APIs connection, inventory management, HR module.
 The project is still in development phase.
 I did some devops tasks too: test environment with docker, deploy scripts.
 - Legacy PHP 5.6 (without framework) based private teacher finder service.
 My job is to make new developments, refactoring.